StanislavKosharinski/fliflofla/README.md

 - Layout adapts gracefully from 320px mobile to large desktop viewports.

 ### Future Enhancements
-Potential next steps include task tracking, richer notifications, statistics, PWA support, or authentication.
+Potential next steps include richer notification settings, visual productivity charts, PWA/offline support, or authentication.
 These are out of scope for the current MVP but can be layered on thanks to the modular hook-based architecture.